H. Douglas Keith: Industrial career

 Keith immigrated to the United States in 1956 after accepting a position at the American Viscose Corporation in Marcus Hook, Pennsylvania, where he began researching the complex structures and morphologies of macromolecules.
 There, he met his lifelong collaborator, Frank J. Padden Jr. Together, they began to examine the optical properties of spherulites from both theoretical and experimental approaches (see Spherulite).

 Keith and Padden joined Bell Telephone Laboratories in Murray Hill, NJ in 1960.
 Not long after they arrived, they published a seminal paper on spherulitic crystallisation.
 They subsequently studied the crystalline structures of isotactic polypropylene, isotactic polystyrene, polyesters, various polypeptides (see Peptide), and other crystallisable polymers.
 In 1965, Keith and his collaborators explained the mechanical strength of polymers by discovering their intercrystalline links.

 A team led by Keith led, including Padden, Lotz and Giannoni, produced the first chain-folded single DNA crystals in 1969.
 For this and their later work, the American Physical Society awarded its Polymer Physics Prize to Keith & Padden in 1973.

 Later, he was named Head of the Analytical Chemistry Research Department at AT&T Bell Laboratories.
 He subsequently became Head of the Organic Materials Research Department.

 The Keith and Padden theory

 Forming the basis of what has become known as the Keith and Padden theory, the two researchers published "Twisting orientation and the role of transient states in polymer crystallization" in 1984 and "Banding in Polyethylene and other spherulites" in 1996.
-These two papers addressed the long-standing problem of accounting for the origins of lamellar twisting in banded polymer spherulites.
+These two papers addressed the long-standing problem of accounting for the origins of lamellar (a thin layer) twisting in banded polymer spherulites.
+The Keith and Padden theory posits that a lamella twists because each of its two halves tend to scroll in opposite directions.
+Their theory asserts that rather than twisting, one of the lamella's halves will shrink or waste away.
+This leads to a scrolled appearance instead of seeming twisted.